TB-500 (10 Vials)

 TB-500 (Thymosin Beta-4 Fragment)

-TB-500 is a synthetic research peptide corresponding to the active actin-binding region (LKKTETQ) of Thymosin Beta-4 (Tβ4) — a naturally occurring protein found in almost all mammalian cells that plays a key role in tissue repair and cellular movement.
+TB-500 is a synthetic research peptide matching the active actin-binding segment (LKKTETQ) of Thymosin Beta-4 (Tβ4), a naturally occurring protein present in nearly all mammalian cells, known for its involvement in tissue repair and cell movement.

 Mechanism of Action

-• TB-500’s core activity centres on binding to actin, a structural protein essential for cell shape, movement, and division.
-By interacting with actin, the peptide helps regulate how cells migrate to sites of injury
+• TB-500’s primary activity is binding to actin, a structural protein central to cell shape, motility, and division.
+Through this interaction, the peptide influences how cells migrate toward sites of injury

-• Research shows it promotes the formation of new blood vessels, supports collagen deposition, and helps reduce inflammation in preclinical wound repair models (Goldstein et al., 2012)
+• Research indicates it supports new blood vessel formation, aids collagen deposition, and helps moderate inflammation in preclinical wound repair models (Goldstein et al., 2012)

-• Preclinical studies demonstrate it also reduces the formation of scar tissue by decreasing the number of myofibroblasts present at wound sites (Goldstein et al., 2012)
+• Preclinical studies also show a reduction in scar tissue formation, linked to fewer myofibroblasts present at the wound site (Goldstein et al., 2012)

 Key Research Findings

-• Topical and systemic application of the parent Tβ4 sequence increased wound re-epithelialisation by up to 61% over controls in rodent models, with the actin-binding fragment alone demonstrating comparable repair activity (Philp et al., 2003)
+• In rodent models, both topical and systemic application of the parent Tβ4 sequence increased wound re-epithelialisation by as much as 61% relative to controls, with the actin-binding fragment alone showing comparable repair activity (Philp et al., 2003)

-• Rahaman et al. (2024) identified that TB-500’s wound-healing activity in fibroblast models may be partially attributable to its metabolite Ac-LKKTE, highlighting the importance of metabolite profiling in ongoing research
+• Rahaman et al. (2024) found that some of TB-500’s wound-healing activity in fibroblast models may trace back to its metabolite Ac-LKKTE, underscoring why metabolite profiling remains a relevant part of ongoing research

-• The structural identity of TB-500 (Ac-LKKTETQ) has been confirmed and characterised by Esposito et al. (2012) using high-resolution mass spectrometry
+• Esposito et al. (2012) confirmed and characterised the structural identity of TB-500 (Ac-LKKTETQ) using high-resolution mass spectrometry

 For research use only.
 Not intended for use in humans or animals.